 The project management space is crowded.
-There are tons of apps, tools and people who claim to have figured out a more efficient, collaborative way of working.
-There are even helpful templates, like these from Venngage’s blog, that help guide you towards productivity.
+There are tons of productivity apps, project management tools, and industry professionals who claim to have figured out a more efficient, collaborative way of working.
+There are even helpful templates that help guide you towards productivity.
 And that’s what we all want, right?
 To work faster and better?

 Susanne has also published two books, including The Project Management Coaching Workbook, filled with PM tips and strategies for professionals are various points in their career.

 Keep Productive is a YouTube channel and website hosted by Francesco D’Alessio dedicated to reviewing and rating productivity software and project management tools.
-They’ve got over 69K followers on YouTube who tune in for videos like “Tips For Conquering Trello in 2019,” and “The Best Project Managers For Teams” (which includes Hive).
+They’ve got over 200K subscribers to their YouTube channel who tune in for videos like “Tips For Conquering Trello in 2019,” and “The Best Project Managers For Teams” (which includes Hive).

 They also put on a virtual conference called ProdCon, which you can read about on their website, along with courses, reviews and information on their podcast.

-Elizabeth founded the blog “Girls Guide To PM,” which houses valuable intel on project management hacks, templates and behind-the-scenes intel from a female perspective.
-She was named one of the top “10 Women in Project Management to Follow On Twitter” in 2017, and has written books including Collaboration Tools For Project Managers, Shortcuts For Success, and Project Management In the Real World.
+Elizabeth Harrin founded the blog “Rebel’s Guide To PM,” which houses valuable intel on project management hacks, templates and behind-the-scenes intel from a female perspective.
+She was named one of the top “10 Women in Project Management to Follow On Twitter” in 2017, and has written books including Collaboration Tools For Project Managers, Shortcuts For Success, Project Management In the Real World, and Managing Multiple Projects.